Medication Search - Ibrance

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.

-Who should NOT take the Ibrance medication?
+Who should NOT take Ibrance?

 Do not take this medication if you are allergic to palbociclib or any ingredients of the medication.

-What side effects are possible with the Ibrance medication?
+What side effects are possible with Ibrance?

 Many medications can cause side effects.
 A side effect is an unwanted response to a medication when it is taken in normal doses.
 Side effects can be mild or severe, temporary or permanent.